-Even when ignoring the laws of quantum mechanics, which place a fundamental limit on the precision which can be gained, the dynamical evolution of a system is quite complicated.
-Most systems of interest contain a vast amount of particles that interact in complicated ways.
-For such large systems, it is usually very hard to track the individual evolution of each particle as the system evolve in time.
-Perfect knowledge about the position and velocity, or momenta, of each individual particle is lost.
-It is lost not because of a fundamental violation of information conservation but merely because of the difficulty for an observer to keep track of all the degrees of freedom.
+Describing the dynamics of a system is quite complicated.
+Most systems of interest contain a vast number of particles that interact in complicated ways.
+For such large systems, it is usually extremely hard to track the individual evolution of each particle as the system evolves in time.
+The observer does not possess enough information to state with certainty the positions and velocities of all particles.
+Perfect knowledge about the position and velocity, or momenta, of each particle is lost.
+The observer loses information about the system over time.
+It is lost not because of a fundamental violation of information conservation in Nature but merely because of the difficulty for an observer to keep track of all the degrees of freedom.
 Therefore, from the perspective of the observer, there is an uncertainty $\Delta q$ associated with the position of a state and an uncertainty $\Delta p$ associated with the momentum of a state.
 For this reason, the observer is unable to determine with absolute certainty the state of the system at any given time.
-The observer can only determine whether or not the system occupy a state which lie within any given region $\Omega_j$ on phase space, whose volume $V_{\Omega_j}$ is given by the uncertainties $\Delta q$ and $\Delta p$, i.e.
+The observer can only determine whether the system occupies a state which lies within any given region $\Omega_j$ on phase space, whose volume $V_{\Omega_j}$ is given by the uncertainties $\Delta q$ and $\Delta p$, i.e.